flare-foundation/docs/docs/tech/glossary.md

 Wen flare { #wen_flare }
 : The war cry of all the impatient that would like to see the Flare network launch before it is fully tested.
 Pay no heed to them.

+Zero address { #zero-address }
+: A special address represented as `0x0000000000000000000000000000`.
+Also known as the null address, it is typically used as a return value from functions to indicate an error condition.

 <style>
     /*Glossary links from within the glossary page*/